FarronF/limerick-council-meetings/meetings/2017/01/23-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council – 6th January 2017.md

 Committee formed to lobby for the institution.
 The Mayor also referred to

-Tony Bromell’s involvement in the setting up of the college that would later--- 2
+Tony Bromell’s involvement in the setting up of the college that would later
+---
+2

 become Limerick Institute of Technology (LIT) and was Registrar in Mary